CheapPizza/pioneer-PDH001/README.md

 | 8 | Vcc (+5V) | +5V | |

 **Note:** Pin 6 (RECALL) and Pin 7 (STORE) should be pulled up to Vcc (+5V) by placing a 10k ohm resistor between each pin and Vcc.
 This is because the code does the recall and store operations.
 Leaving these inputs disconnected may lead to unpredictable behavior.

+# Development
+The program works for writing but reading is not implemented yet.
+The read data seems bit shifted and I haven't figured out why.
+As the main purpose of this program is to unlock the head unit I feel no need to spend more time on this additional feature.
+I do not own the unit (KEX-900) this was tested on and will have to send it back to it's owner so I am unable to test further.
+If you do figure it out feel free to create a pull request!